CSCS 125 — COMMUNITY AND SOCIAL CHANGE

 3 credits.

-Enhance students' collective ability to identify, describe, and analyze power and empowerment within communities and social, economic, and political systems.
-This will enable us to more effectively and intentionally situate our praxis with regard to power and collective action.
-The seminar therefore centers on inquiries into the roles that power plays in collective action for community change and improvement, as well as the roles that it often plays in hindering such efforts and maintaining the status quo or defending elite interests.
+Enhance your collective ability to identify, describe, and analyze power and empowerment within communities and social, economic, and political systems.
+Enables us to more effectively and intentionally situate our praxis with regard to power and collective action.
+Centers on inquiries into the roles that power plays in collective action for community change and improvement, as well as the roles that it often plays in hindering such efforts and maintaining the status quo or defending elite interests.

 CSCS 801 — SPECIAL TOPICS IN CIVIL SOCIETY AND COMMUNITY RESEARCH